GoogleChrome/web.dev/src/site/content/en/accessible/style-focus/index.md

 `<button>` elements.
 {% endAside %}

-Because the behavior of focus be inconsistent, it may require a bit of testing on different devices to ensure your focus styles are acceptable to your users.
+Because the behavior of focus is inconsistent, it may require a bit of testing on different devices to ensure your focus styles are acceptable to your users.

 ## Use `:focus-visible` to selectively show a focus indicator